 Another downside is speed.
 Without high-performance web hosting (need help choosing a host?), such large themes can often be quite slow, and it's not uncommon to see five-to-eight-second (or more) loading times because of all the bloat they tend to load on each page.

-The upside is that you have a lot more options.
+The upside is you have a lot more options.
 You may be overwhelmed by what you see at first, but you really can do quite a bit more with these themes than you can with the majority of others.
 In addition, they also tend to offer an excellent array of well-thought-out documentation and support, which is always welcome.

 Finding a theme shouldn't be a rush job — getting it right can take literally days of searching, narrowing down options and testing.
 Do put in the effort, though, because the theme you choose will define your users' experience and your own workflow (both of which are mission critical).